portSwigger-integrations/dastardly-circleci-orb/README.md

         - scan-example
 ```

-## Suggested Usage
-  Dastardly produces a JUnit XML report of the scan on completion.
-This report will only include vulnerability details if vulnerabilities were found by the scanner.
-  If Dastardly finds any issue with a severity level of `LOW`, `MEDIUM`, or `HIGH`, it will fail a workflow build.
+### Reporting Results

-  When you run tests in CircleCI there are two ways to store your test results.
-You can either use [artifacts](https://circleci.com/docs/artifacts/) or the [`store_test_results`](https://circleci.com/docs/configuration-reference/#storetestresults) step.
-Documentation for collecting test data can be found [here](https://circleci.com/docs/collect-test-data/).
+The examples below show how to display the vulnerability report in the **Tests** tab using [`store_test_results`](https://circleci.com/docs/configuration-reference/#storetestresults), or to store the raw .xml report as an [artifact](https://circleci.com/docs/artifacts/).
+CircleCI documentation for collecting test data can be found [here](https://circleci.com/docs/collect-test-data/).

 ```
 usage: